 Though some items on this list might seem obvious, it’s not uncommon for parents to justify or explain away their worst fears when it comes to their kids.
 Recognizing a teen’s addiction as early as possible is crucial to their long-term success in recovery.
 If you suspect your child is addicted to alcohol or drugs, seek treatment immediately.

-How to Prevent Substance Abuse in Teens
+How to Prevent Drug or Alcohol Abuse in Teens

 One in 10 kids between the ages of 12 and 17 is currently using illegal drugs.
 Parents can protect their teens by taking a more proactive approach.